1NutWunDeR/KZTimerOffical/README.md

 Changelog
 =======
 <SPOILER>
+v1.81
+- fixed checkpoint exploit which allowed players to do checkpoints mid-air
+- added mappers access to vip servers

-v1.8 (requires sourcemod 1.7 build 5279 or higher)
+v1.80 (requires sourcemod 1.7 build 5279 or higher)
 - fixed info bot and replay bots
 - fixed a minor jumpstats bug on kz_conrun_mq